UCI-ICTS/mia/README.md

 ## Install & Setup
+* These instructions are for MacOS (Windows is possible but slightly different)
 * Download and install PostgreSQL (v16)
   * Configure PostgreSQL settings and create a database called `mia_app` and `test_db`
   * You might want a database explorer tool like pgAdmin 4